-POLICY TITLE: Pregnancy Policy for CT Students PAGE: 1 of 3
+POLICY TITLE: Pregnancy Policy for CT Students ORIGINAL DATE: September 21, 2004 REVISED: May 5, 2015 PAGE: 1 of 3 LAST REVIEWED: July 8, 2024

-To limit occupational exposure of the pregnant students.
+To limit occupational exposure of pregnant students.

-As specified in 10 CFR 20.1208, it is the school/hospital's responsibility to ensure that the dose to the embryo/fetus from the occupational exposure of a declared pregnant student/worker, not exceed 0.5 rem (5 mSv) over the entire pregnancy.
-The school must also make an effort to avoid substantial variations in a uniform monthly exposure
+As specified in 10 CFR 20.1208, it is the school's/hospital's responsibility to ensure that the dose to the embryo/fetus from the occupational exposure of a declared pregnant student/employee not exceed 0.5 rem (5 mSv) over the entire pregnancy.
+The school must try to avoid substantial variations in a uniform monthly exposure.